uyar/calico/docs/tutorial.rst

 Defining variables
 ------------------

-In scripts, in order not to repeatedly type the same data i, such as expected prompts, you can define variables in the special ``_define`` section:
+In scripts, in order not to repeatedly type the same data -such as expected prompts- you can define variables in the special ``_define`` section:

 .. code-block:: none